pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 or summary information regarding participants publicly or with volunteers, member sites or third parties, including but not limited to funding entities.

+Workshop Hosts are bound by the Data Usage and Privacy stipulations within the Workshop Agreement, and the Carpentries Code of Conduct (CoC) with respect to any confidential information shared between the us and the Hosts.

 ### Instructors

 "Instructors" includes Instructors, Instructor Trainees and Instructor Applicants.